 - Reading texts (in magazines etc.) help students pick up the everyday native language, often informal and with many idiomatic expressions, phrasal verbs, etc.

 Reading also helps fluency in speaking (and writing).

-I asked them if they would like to present their idols to me and the rest of the group, telling us a little bit about the artist, play one of the artist’s songs.
+I asked them if they would like to present their idols to the rest of the group and me, telling us a bit of the artist, play one of the artist’s songs.
 I had them print out the lyrics so we could all sing along.
-A fun, lively and noisy class, and the students, although they were tense before their performance, were proud of themselves after their first presentation ever in English.
+Although they were tense before their performance, the students were proud of themselves after their first presentation ever in English.

-One day one of my pupils came to class humming the song and his classmates expressed that they loved this song.
+One day one of my pupils came to class humming the song, and his classmates expressed that they loved this song.
 I asked them if they would like to know what the song was about, and they cheered up and said: “YEAH!”

 We spoke about the meaning of the words, and I had them categorise them in the categories of “happy” and “sad”.
-It didn´t take long before words like war, peace, poor, rich etc. came up.
+It didn´t take long before words like war, peace, poor, rich etc., came up.

-Then I made a competition of it.
+Then I made a competition for it.
 The winners would be those who created a future world that I would like to get old in.
-From then on, we started and ended all classes with “Imagine” and if they behaved well, they could persuade me to sing it three times.
+From then on, we started and ended all classes with “Imagine”, and if they behaved well, they could persuade me to sing it three times.

-By the end of the term all my pupils knew the song by heart and had even taught it to many of their friends.
+By the end of the term, all my pupils knew the song by heart and had even taught it to many of their friends.

 Try it.
-The students ‘motivation may increase immediately, and their language skills may improve in the long run.
+The students motivation may increase immediately, and their language skills may improve in the long run.